|

 Two small Lactarius may resemble the Russularia, but are actually in the Piperites: L. glyciosmus (grey birch species that smells like coconut) and L. pseudomucidus (dark grey cap and stem contrasted with white gills, very slimy everywhere). |

 Lactarius pallidiolivaceus OR - A species described from Southern Oregon under pine, but it's also found in California with other trees.
 It is in this subgenus, because if you look closely, the cap is minutely velvety under a hand lens.
 It is pale orange-olive-grey with a very tough stem and scanty milk that stains tissues dark.
 Most collections are mild tasting but one was very acrid (perhaps it was misidentified).
 This was originally described as a variety of Lactarius fumosus, Lactarius fumosus var. occidentalis, which it is indeed fairly closely related to.
 We have that type sequence.
-It was subsequently elevated to its own species.
-Lactarius pallidiolivaceus © Christian Schwarz |
+It was subsequently elevated to its own species. unsequenced Lactarius pallidiolivaceus © Christian Schwarz (from CA) |

 This is the largest clade, so I will break them up into smaller groups.
 Most of them are at least somewhat peppery tasting (and most peppery species are in this clade).

-Lactarius xanthogalactus CA - This species described from mixed forests in California (especially Doug fir and oak) is probably in clade Russularia (it has no bearding nor scrobiculation) but has an orange cap and a white stalk.
+Lactarius xanthogalactus CA - This species described from mixed forests in California (especially Doug fir and oak) has weak support for being in the Russularia instead of the Piperites.
+It has no bearding nor scrobiculation but has an orange cap and a white stalk.
 It also occurs in Oregon, locally common, but rare elsewhere.
-Lactarius xanthogalactus © Danny Miller
+Lactarius xanthogalactus © Danny Miller |

-![]() This reaction may take a few minutes, but the milk will stain the mushroom's own tissues purple.
+This reaction may take a few minutes, but the milk will stain the mushroom's own tissues purple.
 The milk itself doesn't turn purple, nor will the milk turn anything purple except other parts of itself.
 Most, except for L. representaneous and L. cascadensis appear to form a clade of related species.
 The other two are of unclear affiliation.
-Species mentioned: Lactarius pallescens, californiensis, montanus, cascadensis, cordovaensis, aspideus, aspideoides, salicis-reticulatae, pallidomarginatus, representaneus
+Species mentioned: Lactarius pallescens, californiensis, montanus, uvidus, cascadensis, cordovaensis, aspideus, aspideoides, salicis-reticulatae, flavopalustris, flavoaspideus, salicis-herbaceae, pallidomarginatus, representaneus

 Lactarius cordovaensis AK (=Lactarius cascadensis OR) - L. cascadensis was described from Oregon and also collected in WA and ID more than 50 years ago and never photographed in colour (or at all since 1946?) until now, it has a lilac grey/cinnamon cap that is zoned.
 It is large, with gills the colour of the cap and a mild taste found under alder.
 It has watery-white latex that stains tissues pink/purple and a scrobiculate stem.
 We had the ITS1 sequence of the type collection, but not ITS2, but now these modern collections provide some of ITS2.
 It is closely related to the purple stainer L. representaneus, but not the other purple stainers.
 Our modern sequences are 2 chunks of 2 bp different than the type sequence.
-However, sequences of L. cordovaensis from Alaska have identical sequences to our modern WA sequences, so the two species may be the same.
+However, the type sequence of L. cordovaensis from Alaska has an identical sequences to our modern WA sequences, so the two species may be the same.
 They were described in the same publication, with L. cordovaensis a few pages earlier, if that matters.
 According to Smith, who described them both, L. cordovaensis has a viscous milk-white latex (as opposed to whey-like), an odor somewhat resembling that of L. camphoratus when dried, orange-tan gills which become paler in age (as opposed to cinnamon-buff), and slightly smaller spores.
 In the key, he differentiates the two by saying L. cordovaensis has a thicker ixocutis.
 These are not big differences.
 Our WA collection had thick milk like L. cordovaensis but larger spores like L. cascadensis.
 Since we found a collection with some characters of each, I think the two species are the same and if so, the name L. cordovaensis is in more common usage and may win out as the official name.
-Lactarius cascadensis © Michael Beug
+Lactarius cascadensis © Michael Beug (sequenced and unsequenced)

-Lactarius representaneus EU - This European conifer species is also yellow, but it is bearded with a scrobiculate stem.
+Lactarius representaneus EU - this conifer species is also yellow, but it is bearded with a scrobiculate stem.
 DNA has been found in WA so far, and it's reported from elsewhere in the PNW.
-It does not reliably appear in the same clade as the others, which makes it interesting that it is the only bearded species.
-Lactarius representaneus © Ian Gibson |
+ITS alone doesn't show it in the purple staining clade with high support, but a 2-gene tree does.
+Interesting, L. glyciosmus and L. flexuosus are in this clade too, but they don't turn purple. unsequenced Lactarius representaneus © Ian Gibson |

 |